learn-co-curriculum/python-p3-v2-cli-orm/README.md

 ```

 You should also test by providing an invalid id such as `99`, as well as empty
-strings for the `name` and `location` to ensure the function prints an
+strings for the `name` and `location` to ensure the function prints appropriate
-appropriate error message.
+error messages.

 ### `delete_department()`